 What this means in practice is that we’re required to notify our customers of rate increases, provide them the opportunity to contest the rates, and demonstrate a nexus between what we’re charging for water and the cost of delivering it.
 This “cost of service analysis” is a large part of what goes into the rate study.

 “Transparency” is more than just a bureaucratic buzzword to Camrosa.
 We want you to know what goes into your rates—after all, everything we do, we do with your money.
 We hope this page helps you get an idea of what the rate study looks like and why your water costs what it costs.
-If you want more information, we hope you’ll join us at our outreach events.
 If you want to read the rate study, you can find it here.

 For a graphic overview of what goes into your water rates, see our Camrosa Water District comic book, Water Wise?
 Water Whys!
 Come by the office to pick up some hard copies.